bitifet/SmarkForm/docs/_getting_started/core_concepts.md

 *Actions* are operations that can be performed over components.

-Some of them such as `import`, `export` and `empty` are available for all components types while others are tied to secific types like `addItem` an d `removeItem` for lists, etc...
+Some of them such as `import`, `export` and `empty` are available for all components types while others are tied to secific types like `addItem` and `removeItem` for lists, etc...